Decidability of One-Clock Weighted Timed Games with Arbitrary Weights: The value function of (one-clock) WTGs is the greatest fixpoint of The value function of (one-clock) WTGs is the greatest fixpoint of F

 We finally prove Theorem~\ref{thm:Value-fixpoint}, i.e.~that the value function of all (one-clock) \WTG{s} is the greatest fixpoint of the operator~$\F$.
-To do that, we adapt and correct the sketch given in~\cite{Bou16} for concurrent hybrid games with only non-negative weights in the context of (one-clock) \WTG{s} with negative weights.

-A natural way to prove this theorem would be to use the fixpoint theory and, more precisely, Kleene's theorem characterising the greatest fixpoint as the limit of a sequence of iterates of $\F$ before showing that the limit is equal to the value of $\game$.
-To be applicable, this theorem requires $\F$ to be \emph{Scott-continuous} over a complete partial order (CPO)~\cite{Tarski-55}, i.e. monotonic and such that for all non-increasing sequence $(X_i)_{i\in \N}$ of elements of the CPO, $\inf_i \F(X^i) = \F(\inf_i X^i)$.
-Unfortunately, although the operator $\F$ can be shown to be monotonic (see Lemma~\ref{lem:Fproperties}.\ref{item:Fproperties_monotonic}), it is not necessarily Scott-continuous as demonstrated by the following example.
+A natural way to prove this theorem would be to use the fixpoint theory and, more precisely, Kleene's theorem characterising the greatest fixpoint\footnote{A careful reader will remark that Kleene's theorem characterises the least fixpoint for increasing sequences of elements in a complete partial order (CPO).
+Intuitively, we use this version with a reverse order (the CPO admits upper-bounds instead of lower-bounds).
+Formally, we can fit the hypothesis of Kleene's theorem by considering the operator $-\F$.} as the limit of a sequence of iterates of $\F$ before showing that the limit is equal to the value of $\game$.
+To be applicable, this theorem requires $\F$ to be \emph{Scott-continuous} over a complete partial order (CPO)~\cite[Chapter 8]{Winskel_93}, i.e. monotonous and such that for all non-increasing sequence $(X_i)_{i\in \N}$ of elements of the CPO, $\inf_i \F(X^i) = \F(\inf_i X^i)$.
+Unfortunately, although the operator $\F$ can be shown to be monotonous (see Lemma~\ref{lem:Fproperties}.\ref{item:Fproperties_monotonic}), it is not necessarily Scott-continuous as demonstrated by the following example.

 \begin{exa} We consider the \WTG depicted on the left of \figurename{~\ref{fig:fixpoint_sequence}}.
 We prove that $\F$ is not Scott-continuous by exhibiting a non-increasing sequence $(X_i)_i$ of functions (that are continuous over regions) such that $\inf_i X_i > \F(\inf_i X_i)$.
-The sequence is depicted in the right of \figurename{~\ref{fig:fixpoint_sequence}} and can be defined, for all configurations $(\qloc, \val)$ and all $i \in \N$, by
+The sequence is depicted in the right of \figurename{~\ref{fig:fixpoint_sequence}} and can be defined, for all configurations $(\qloc, \val)$ and all $i \in \N$, by:

 We consider the location $\qloc_0$ of \MaxPl.
-For all $i \in \N$ and all valuations $\val$, we have
+For all $i \in \N$ and all valuations $\val$, we have: